kheller18/data-structures-algorithms/questions/HTML.md

           </div>
           </div>
         ```
-      + itemid – The unique, global identifier of an item.
+      + `itemid`: The unique, global identifier of an item.
-      + itemprop – Used to add properties to an item.
+      + `itemprop`: Used to add properties to an item.
-      + itemref – Provides a list of element ids with additional properties.
+      + `itemref`: Provides a list of element ids with additional properties.
-      + itemscope – It defines the scope of the itemtype associated with it.
+      + `itemscope`: It defines the scope of the itemtype associated with it.
-      + itemtype – Specifies the URL of the vocabulary that will be used to define itemprop.
+      + `itemtype`: Specifies the URL of the vocabulary that will be used to define itemprop.
     ![microdata](../images/html/microdata.png)

 46. Which tag is used for representing the result of a calculation?
 Explain its attributes.
     + The `<output>` tag is used for representing the result of a calculation.
 It has the following attributes:
-      + for - It defines the relationship between the elements used in calculation and result.
+      + `for`: It defines the relationship between the elements used in calculation and result.
-      + form - This is used to define the form the output element belongs to.
+      + `form`: This is used to define the form the output element belongs to.
-      + name - The name of the output element.
+      + `name`: The name of the output element.
       + ```
           <form oninput = "result.value=parseInt(n1.value)+parseInt(n2.value)">
               <input type = "number" name = "n1" value = "1" /> +